stypr/ctf/2015/codegate_2015/README.md

 ## web200

-I've found a LFI vulnerability in a GET parameter by testing the parameter in the `index.php`.
+First of all, there is a LFI vulnerability in a GET parameter by testing parameters in the `index.php`.
-It sounded more like that the code executes in the form of `include(null_filter($var).".php");`.
+As you analyze the mode parameter, you can see that the code executes in the form of `include(null_filter($var).".php");`.

-Later on, I've tried `php://filter` on the param and I was able to leak out the sourcecode of the `upload.php`.
+At this rate, trying `php://filter` on the parameter would leak out the sourcecode of the `upload.php` and other files.
-`(index.php?mode=php://filter/convert.base64-encode/resource=upload)`
+`payload: (index.php?mode=php://filter/convert.base64-encode/resource=upload)`

-As we look further of how `upload.php` work, we find out that the file checks for the extension but does not check the contents of the file.
+As we look further of how `upload.php` works, we find out that the file checks for the extension, but does not check its contents of the uploaded file.

 Based on this information, we can think about zipping the file and load the php script from the zip file.